-Job No: 505518 Work Type: Locations: San Diego Categories: Unit 4 - APC - Academic Professionals of California, Probationary, Full Time, Student Services
+Job No: 501473 Work Type: Locations: San Diego Categories: Unit 4 - APC - Academic Professionals of California, Temporary, Full Time, Student Services

-For more information regarding College of Sciences -Student Success Center, click here.
+For more information regarding College of Health and Human Services, click here.

-This is a full time (1.0 time-base) benefits-eligible, permanent (probationary) position.
+This is a full-time, benefits eligible, temporary position anticipated to end on or before May 22, 2022, with the possibility of reappointment.
 This position is designated exempt under FLSA and is not eligible for overtime compensation.
 Standard SDSU work hours are Monday - Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.

 Education and Experience

 Equivalent to graduation from a four-year college or university in one of the behavioral sciences, public or business administration or a job-related field.
 Additional specialized experience during which the applicant has acquired and successfully applied the knowledge and abilities shown below may be substituted for the required education on a year-for-year basis.

 Possession of the required knowledge and abilities is typically demonstrated through the equivalent of two years of professional experience in one of the student services program areas or in a related field; experience should give evidence of competence and indicate the potential for further growth.
 A Master's degree in a job-related field may be substituted for one year of the professional experience.

 Minimum of two years' experience as an academic advisor at a college or university.

 Experience providing outreach services to students, specifically first-generation college students.

 Familiar with CSU and SDSU general education and graduation requirements.